 Incoming freshmen will be paired with "life coaches" who will assist them in finding employment, handling finances, succeeding academically, and organizing their time.
-The life coach will also provide additional accountability regarding the student's church attendance and ministry involvement and may help the student find a ministry with which they can be involved.
+The life coach will also provide accountability regarding the student's church attendance and ministry involvement.

 Church Attendance